WiX-Toolset-Pills-15mg/Major-Upgrade/doc/article/README.md

 ### Step 1: The `Product` and its `Id`

-In the context of Windows Installer, a product is a version of our application.
-Whenever we release a new version of the application, for Windows Installer, that is a new product.
+In the context of Windows Installer, a product is a major version of our application.
+Whenever we release a new major version of the application, for Windows Installer, that is a new product.

+> **Note**
+>
+> We may release minor upgrades or patches, which does not change the product code.

-The `Id` attribute uniquely identifies a product and, for each version we must generate a new id, that's why we use the `"*"` to let WiX generate a new id at build time.
+The `Id` attribute uniquely identifies a product and, for each major version we must generate a new id.
+If we don't intend to create minor upgrades or patches we may use the `"*"` to let WiX generate a new id at build time.

 ```xml
 <Product